fbpx

 Tax Implication of Buying and Leasing a Vehicle

-• Tax deductibility of lease: Tax deductibility of the Lease: When paying a lease, the total amount is tax-deductible, provided the monthly payment falls within the CRA’s prescribed limits.
+• Tax deductibility of lease: When paying a lease, the total amount is tax-deductible, provided the monthly payment falls within the CRA’s prescribed limits.
 Conversely, with financing, only the interest portion of the installment payments is tax deductible.

 • Ability to claim depreciation (capital cost allowance): When deciding between leasing and buying a car, another crucial factor is depreciation or capital cost allowance (CCA).
 In leasing, since you don’t own the vehicle, you cannot claim any depreciation or CCA.
 However, if you purchase or finance the car and own it, you can claim CCA, which allows you to deduct additional expenses not available with a lease.